microsoft/pxt-common-packages/libs/servo/docs/reference/servos/stop.md

 servos.P0.stop()
 ```

 A servo is stopped by not sending anymore commands to drive the rotation angle.
-This lets you stop a servo at its current postion which is useful for stopping a continuous rotation servo.
+This lets you stop a servo at its current position which is useful for stopping a continuous rotation servo.
 The servo drive is stopped but it's shaft has no force on it to lock the current position.

 ## Example